ROCm/ROCm.github.io/install.md

 sudo dnf install rocm
 ```

-As with the debian packages, it is possible to install rocm-dev or rocm-kernel
+As with the debian packages, it is possible to install rocm-dev individually.
-individually.
 To uninstall the packages execute:

 ```shell
 sudo dnf remove rocm
 ```

+Just like Ubuntu installs, the ROCm kernel must be the default kernel used at boot time.

-#### Manual installation steps for Fedora 23
+#### Manual installation steps for Fedora

 A fully functional Fedora installation requires a few manual steps to properly
 setup, including: